Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    sudo touch /etc/NetworkManager/conf.d/10-globally-managed-devices.conf && \
    sudo service network-manager restart

-If this node is a manager, then you may need to remove influxdb files:
+If this node is a manager, then you may need to remove some influxdb files:
 ::

    sudo rm -rf /opt/so/state/influxdb*